Saturday, September 17, 2016

 How does he do that?
 Well simple, just align 3 or more gems horizontal or vertical.
 For every successful swap, he earns those coins.
 Click the gem you van to swap with one of its neighbours and then choose the one you want to swap.
 Or even better just drag it over the other one by holding the mouse button, it both works...

 As the coin meter reaches the top you have earned enough cash to go to the next level.
-The aim of the game is to reach the biggest high score of course.'
+The aim of the game is to reach the biggest high score of course.

 The CryptO'pinion?

-I contacted Alexander to thank him for developing a great game and... we got chatting... it was only a short time before I was beta-testing a new version - I'm thrilled to report numerous bug fixes and extra features.
+I contacted Alexander to thank him for developing this, and we got chatting!
+It was only a short time before I was beta-testing a new version - I'm thrilled to report numerous bug fixes and extra features.

 This has been a blast because Alexander is a cool chap and I'm honoured to have played a (tiny) part in producing a fantastic and addictive puzzler.
-I'm confident with the following statement: BeGEMeD is one of the best Bejeweled games there is.
+I'm confident with the following statement: BeGEMeD is one of the best Bejewelled games there is.
 A fantastic puzzler that looks and sounds as good as it plays.

-Saboteur 3 was released in 2012 by Shadow Team for the Atari STe and Falcon (STfm if you have a Blitter and TOS 1.04).
-Okay, I'll start by saying I'm a huge fan of Saboteur 2: Avenging Angel on the ZX Spectrum.
-It's a game I played to death and mapped - so I'm excited to see this release.
+Right, I’ll begin by saying I’m a massive fan of Saboteur 2: Avenging Angel.
+I played to death and mapped it, so I'm excited to see this release.
 Although I'm anxious and wondering how it will compare.

-Let's pause the read for a screenshot...
+Let's pause the reading for a screenshot...

 Authentic or worse?